 Principles of Constructive Feedback

-Effective feedback should be specific, timely, and actionable.
+- Effective feedback which is specific, timely, and actionable.

 Encouraging Reciprocal Communication